Heart examination

 The diet of the dog can also play a role in the development of heart disease.
 Lack of nutrients or an improperly balanced diet can affect heart health.

-Symptoms of mitral valve failure
+Symptoms of mitral valve insufficiency

 Treatment